 There were good reasons for secrecy.
-The final decades of the 16th century saw the rise of female performers at court, starting in Parma and Ferrara with the famous singing ladies, known as the concerto delle dame.
-The Duke of Ferrara, Alfonso II, guarded the secrecy of his concerto so jealously that he allowed only chosen guests to hear them in his private concerts, known as musica secreta.
+The sixteenth century saw the rise of female performers at court, starting in Parma and Ferrara eventually, these ladies became known as the concerto delle dame.
+The Duke of Ferrara, Alfonso II, guarded the concerto so jealously that he allowed only chosen guests to hear them in his private concerts, known as musica secreta.
 Yet as with all of the best kept secrets, the fame of these women spread throughout and beyond Italy.
 They inspired composers and performers alike with their dazzling technique, and laid the foundations of a rich repertoire as well as playing a leading role in establishing solo song and the new “baroque” styles.

 At the same time, Italian convents were becoming equally renowned for their prodigious music making.
 A very large percentage of upper-middle class girls, many of them musical, were placed in convents as a cheaper alternative to marriage, and thus several convents had large choirs of highly skilled singers.
 This was a secret music in that the singers would have been invisible, but their voices and instruments wafted over the screens as if from Paradise.